 Our teachers use a range of assessment techniques, most of which are informal and form part of the normal lesson.
 For instance, teachers may assess pupil’s understanding through careful questioning, talking to children and marking their work.
 Teachers also use pupil self-assessment techniques such as ‘thumbs up’ or traffic lights.

 Teachers are always happy to discuss children’s progress with parents.
-We have parent-teacher evenings twice a year and reports are sent home at the end of the year.
+We have parent-teacher evenings twice a year as well as reports that are sent home at the end of the year.
 Please contact the school office if you want to arrange an appointment to speak to your child’s teacher at any other time.